NUMBER OF HOUSEHOLDS AND MAXIMUM OCCUPANCY RESTRICTIONS LIFTED

 RESTAURANTS HAVE EXPANDED DINE IN & OFFER TAKEOUT MEALS, TO GO ALCOHOL AND OUTDOOR DINING

-Most restaurants have resumed indoor dining with expanded seating capacity as long as the 6 foot distance is maintained and no more than 10 people from 2 households are seated together.
+Most restaurants have resumed indoor dining with expanded seating capacity as long as the 6 foot distance is maintained.
 Most restaurants still offer takeout.
 Restaurants can offer distanced dine in, outdoor seating, takeout meals and to go beer, wine and cocktails.
 Masks are required.
 Masks are also required in our supermarkets.
-Supermarkets also offer Click-To-Order and use curbside delivery.
+Supermarkets also offer Click-To-Order and curbside delivery.
 On-mountain restaurants may require reservations or offer quick service meals and outdoor seating only.

-~ Keystone, Breckenridge Open — Pre-purchased tickets, Season Pass reservations required
+~ Breckenridge, Open thru May 31 — Pre-purchased tickets, Season Pass reservations required

-~ Arapahoe Basin, Loveland Open — Pre-purchased tickets, Season Pass required
+~ Arapahoe Basin, Open thru April 30 — Pre-purchased tickets or Season Pass required

-~ Copper Mountain Open — Parking reservations required
+~ Copper Mountain, Open thru April 25 — Parking reservations required

 COVID 19 CLEANING PROCEDURES